 6. Is it rewarding for learners?
 Does it make them feel motivated and engaged?
 Can they see that they are making progress with their learning?

-7. Does it provide full tracking and reporting services to check ROI?
+7. Does it provide full tracking and reporting services to check return on investment (ROI)?
 Does it record progress?
 Can learners and training managers clearly see how much of the course they have completed and how well they are doing?

 8. Is it useful?
 Does it help learners to communicate in real-life situations, to use the language in a creative, personalised way and not just give standard answers to standard questions?